 Quotation Check is affiliated to Rated People – The United Kingdoms leading website for tradesperson referencing.

 Visit Rated People and submit some details of your job, explore the reviews posted by past customers before making an informed decision.

 There is no obligation on your part and the service is free of charge.

 - Over 50,000 members – all rated and reviewed

 - Feedback is reviewed by Rated People staff

-- Helps you avoid cowboy traders – Members of Trustmark are clearly highlighted
+- Helps you avoid cowboy traders – a problem in the UK

-- Saves you time – only landscape gardeners currently looking for work are listed
+- A genuine time saver – only landscape gardeners currently looking for work are listed

-- Over 3million jobs posted on their site by customer just like you
+- Over 3million jobs posted on their site by customers just like you